igorbrigadir/ishkurs-guide-dataset/guide.md

 This is the only genre I would trust with any uplifting, euphoric melodies.
 There's a stark contrast between this and the forced-upon, pompous schlock that seeps out of the Epic Trance.
 I'm not sure why, but without ever having been there this music seems to capture the mood of a soft, Mediterranean sunset perfectly.
 Soft and wistful music without being trite and limp.
 It's probably because of its use of string instruments, like spanish guitars and mandolins and other Mediterraneany things, like oceans, birds, and other things borrowed from Ambient Trance.
 This genre is actually much, much older.
 It came out of Balearic House in the 80s, and named after the Spanish island that is now an expensive, overcrowded trashy tourist trap.

-## Progressive: Progressive House???
+## Progressive: Progressive House
-*aka:  Progressive Trance* in the Eurotrance group, emerged in 90s
+*aka:  Progressive House???* in the Eurotrance group, emerged in 90s

 Progressive is a pretty pretentious word to begin with, so if you're bold enough to actually call your genre anything like that you better have something pretty fucking impressive, groundbreaking and forward-thinking to call it that.
 Like, music that will make you fly or breathe underwater or something.
 Since that's the case, Progressive Trance is easily the most misnamed genre in the history of music.
 In the annals of trance, it made huge leaps backwards.
 Most oldskool trance enthusiasts admit that they stopped listening to trance right after Progressive Trance came around (legend states around 96 or so).
 The genre doesn't actually do anything new or inventive.
 But what it DID do was codify--that is, write in literal stone--the trance template of breakdown-build-anthem, an infused pop gimmick that all of a sudden made this strange, space-age music suddenly acceptable to the sonically docile masses.
 No longer long, unwieldy, repetitive and unresponsive, trance became a familiarity, an image, associating itself (and its artists) with all the trappings that keep the pop music world intact.
 It all went downhill from here.